2025 NHK Trophy: Women's singles

 Kaori Sakamoto of Japan "delivered a masterclass", earning 150.13 points in the free skate and winning the women's event.
-This was a season's best score.
-"I wasn't aware that this was the highest score so far this season globally," Sakamoto said.
-"I'm very happy that I was able to validate myself here."
+This was her best score of the season.
 Sakamoto had announced in June her intent to retire after the 2026 Winter Olympics.
 "I know that there are very few competitions left, so I really wanted to do my best and make sure that I give the best performance possible," Sakamoto said.
 Sofia Samodelkina of Kazakhstan finished in second place, while Loena Hendrickx of Belgium finished in third.
-Hendrickx has also hinted that the Winter Olympics would also mark the end of her competitive career.
-After praising Sakamoto for her consistency and positive contributions to the sport of figure skating, Hendrickx also acknowledged how difficult the sport has become as she has grown older.
-"I feel her and figure skating is very hard for the body and physically, but also mentally for me, especially.
-I don't know about her, but mentally, it's very hard as well to perform every time," Hendrickx stated prior to the 2025 NHK Trophy.
+Hendrickx had also hinted that the Winter Olympics would likely mark the end of her competitive career.
+After praising Sakamoto for her consistency and positive contributions to the sport of figure skating, Hendrickx acknowledged how difficult the sport has become as she has grown older.
+"Figure skating is very hard for the body and physically, but also mentally for me, especially.
+I don't know about [Sakamoto], but mentally, it's very hard as well to perform every time," Hendrickx stated prior to the NHK Trophy.